sedstrom/Witch-Android/README.md

 ```

 ### @AlwaysBind
-By default Zipper wont re-bind values that has not changed in the view model.
+By default Witch wont re-bind values that has not changed in the view model.
 If the view model is out of sync with the actual value in the view, for example when a seekbar is changed by the user, @AlwaysBind can be used to always refresh the binding.
 ```java
 public class MyViewModel {